daau/saga-price-extractor/README.md

 To ensure correctness for item names, the cleaner cross references extracted raw data names against a list of verified correct entry names, which is available from [sagasquare.](sagasquare.com) Obtaining the list of correct item names from sagasquare is necessary, as the official MapleSaga library is incomplete and contains many errors.

 To use the cleaner, you must have the `fuzzy_match` gem installed.

-## Operation
-This script takes photos of the prices for various items given by Frederick.
-Images will need to be further processed using Tesseract to extract the price data in a useable format.

-## Installation
-1. Ensure you have pyautogui installed
-2. `python3 lib/price_extractory.py`